 The body weight ‘thermostat’

 So how does our appestat work?
-Recall that obesity is a disease caused by excessive insulin, not excessive calories.
-It is a hormonal imbalance, not a caloric one.
+Recall that excessive insulin continbutes to obesity in addition to excessive calories.
+It is a hormonal imbalance.
 If you are not familiar with these ideas, you can find details in The Obesity Code book or review my past blogs at www.IDMprogram.com.
 If you need further help, you can contact us for personalized coaching or join our membership program.
 Insulin signals our body to store food energy in the form of body fat.
 When we fast, and insulin goes down, we burn some of that stored energy and this is why we don’t die in our sleep every night.
-Yes, we are able to survive without stuffing muffins in our mouths every 2 hours.

 A thermostat works on a negative feedback loop.
 If the temperature is too low, the thermostat turns on the heat until it gets to the proper temperature and then it stops.
 The body also uses a negative feedback loop in the BSW.
 Excessive insulin leads an increase in the size of fat cells.
 They produce more of the hormone leptin which travels to the brain and signals that ‘we’re too fat’.
 Appetite decreases, we stop eating, and this lowers insulin.
 This signals our body to start burning fat instead of eating and storing it and returns us to our original, desired BSW.